legendcodermartino1245/ldac-optimization-guide/README.md

 > 💡 *The LDAC toggle is shown but disabled when HD Audio is OFF — effectively OFF.
 All three toggles must be ON for Samsung’s LDAC override to activate.*

+ldacc quality is sometimes greyed out explore ldac can be selected when ldac toggle is off and hd audio is on but disapears when hd audio is off why can i select it but not use it explore this fully enabling eq in sound connect also makes ldac quality grey i think it means stuck at 303/330 bitrate